camcustomgpt/master/replit.md

 Cards render automatically - no HTML changes needed.

 ## Deployment

-This project is configured for Replit's Autoscale deployment (suitable for static sites).
-No build step required - the same Python HTTP server serves the production site.
+### GitHub Pages Workflow
+This project is deployed via GitHub Pages with an automated GitHub Actions pipeline:

+1. **Development:** Make changes in Replit using the built-in editor
+2. **Commit & Push:** Use Replit's Git panel (left sidebar) to commit and push changes to GitHub
+3. **Automated Deployment:** GitHub Actions automatically triggers and deploys to GitHub Pages
+4. **Live Site:** Changes appear on the production site once the pipeline completes

+### Deployment Notes
+- No build step required - this is a static site with vanilla HTML/CSS/JS
+- The Python HTTP server is only used for local development in Replit
+- All deployment infrastructure and configuration is managed through GitHub Actions

 ## User Preferences
 None specified yet.